 The problem is that this analysis goes strictly by the numbers.
 It does not take into account human emotion and psychological tendencies.
 The truth is that if a person is in debt, there’s a good likelihood (far from a guarantee, of course) that the person would go back to being in debt once that debt is paid off.

 It takes some willpower and personal strength to be debt-free in our modern world.
 I’m guilty of being in debt, as are a lot of my readers.
 It is because of this willpower factor – and the fallibility of our willpower – that it makes sense to put money away for retirement in such a fashion that it is extremely difficult to get at it.

-Thus, the kind of saving for retirement that the commenter describes is indeed vital, but only as a hedge against our own weaknesses.
+Thus, the kind of retirement savings that the commenter describes is indeed vital, but only as a hedge against our own weaknesses.
 The true best path to financial freedom is not through a retirement investment plan, but through the willpower not to spend money lightly – something that’s a challenge for me and for most Americans.